ni/nimi-python/docs/nidigital/class.rst

-            :type offsets: basic sequence of hightime.timedelta, datetime.timedelta, or float in seconds
+            :type offsets: float in seconds or datetime.timedelta

 burst_pattern
 -------------